-Three consecutive quarters of any world language
+Three co nsecuti ive quarters ot any world languag

+ANTH& 207 Linguistic Anthropology

 HIST& 117 Western Civilization II

 MUSC 101 Fundamentals of Music

 Other Transfer Opportunities

 Transferring with a Professional-Technical Degree

 In addition to the subjects listed above, there are many other possible educational directions you may pursue after achieving your educational goals at Olympic college.
 For example, all Associate in Applied Science - Transfer (AAS-T) degrees are designed to transfer to at least one specific institution.
 Also, some colleges will accept professional-technical degrees in transfer, although usually with some limitations such as a higher GPA or minimum number of fully transferable credits.